Four Things Affluent Individuals Need to Know About Transitioning Into Retirement

 Also, the value of delaying benefits has to be weighed against the funds that you spend out of your investment portfolio to sustain your lifestyle in the meantime.
 There is often value in leaving these funds invested and that should be factored into your decision as well.

-Let Smith & Howard Wealth Management help you sort it out
+Let Smith and Howard Wealth Management help you sort it out

 Whether it’s weighing your Social Security options, working out retirement fund allocations or tackling your Medicare planning, we can guide you in making the decisions that best suit your particular retirement situation.
 Feel free to call or email me, Michael Mueller at 404-874-6244, to discuss any questions you have about funding your retirement.

 Your Family’s CFO

-Whether it’s advice on the best way to trim your tax bill, develop a financial plan or develop a long-term investment approach, Smith & Howard Wealth Management strives to support you in making the best possible financial decisions to serve your family’s particular situation and goals and bring you financial peace of mind.
+Whether it’s advice on the best way to trim your tax bill, develop a financial plan or develop a long-term investment approach, Smith and Howard Wealth Management strives to support you in making the best possible financial decisions to serve your family’s particular situation and goals and bring you financial peace of mind.

 We are an Atlanta-based wealth management firm serving affluent clients since 1999.
 Our team of experienced, knowledgeable and approachable experts serve as your family CFO, helping you make wise, well-informed decisions about your financial life.